Text-to-Text Pre-Training for Data-to-Text Tasks: Abstract

 \section{Abstract}

 We study the pre-train + fine-tune strategy for data-to-text tasks.
-Fine-tuning T5 \cite{raffel2019exploring} achieves state-of-the-art results on the WebNLG, MultiWoz and ToTTo benchmarks.
-Moreover, the models are fully end-to-end and do not rely on any intermediate planning steps, delexicalization or copy mechanisms.
-T5 pre-training also enables greater generalization, as evidenced by large improvements on out-of-domain test sets.
-We hope our work serves as a useful baseline for future research, as pre-training becomes ever more prevalent for data-to-text tasks.
+Our experiments indicate that text-to-text pre-training in the form of T5 \cite{raffel2019exploring}, enables simple, end-to-end transformer based models to outperform pipelined neural architectures tailored for data-to-text generation, as well as alternative language model based pre-training techniques such as BERT and GPT-2.
+Importantly, T5 pre-training leads to better generalization, as evidenced by large improvements on out-of-domain test sets.
+We hope our work serves as a useful baseline for future research, as transfer learning becomes ever more prevalent for data-to-text tasks.